 I set my trekking poles to be 125 – 130 cm long.
 If the length markings on your poles have worn out from use, be sure to pre-measure the required length before you go on a trip.
 You must also use conventional trekking poles with vertical handles, since the Tensegrity’s pole handle sleeves are not compatible with PacerPole Grips.

 Next, pull up the awning so that the front wall of the Tensegrity inner elevates and stake out the center guy line on the awning.
 The front wall of the inner tent doesn’t go completely vertical and stays titled back, but will stay up when you stake the center guy line on the awning, since the two are attached.

 Tighten the guy line on the front corners of the inner tent – they have line locs on them for easy adjustment – and then stake out the two apex guy lines connected to the top of the front awning near the pole handles, so that they form a 90 degree angle with the inner tent.
 These take most of the wobble out of the pitch, but not all of it.
 You can also try repositioning the grommets more widely, although I haven’t found that it makes much a difference in eliminating the wobble factor.

-The pitch of the Tensegrity is also a lot “wobblier”, if that’s a term, than I prefer, and would be a lot more stable and easier to pitch if the front poles could be positioned vertically at the corners of the fly instead of leaning backward against the front of the inner tent.
-And while the Tensegrity 1 has proven stable enough to weather heavy rain storms, I strongly prefer shelters that provide a rock solid, drum tight pitch.
+The pitch of the Tensegrity is also a lot “wobblier”, if that’s a term, than I prefer, and would be a lot more stable and easier to pitch if the front poles could be positioned vertically at the corners of the fly instead of leaning back against the front of the inner tent.
+And while the Tensegrity 1 has proven stable enough to weather heavy rainstorms, I strongly prefer shelters that provide a rock-solid, drum-tight pitch.

 - Great ventilation.
 Perfect for hot weather camping.